The only other time a space shuttle was stacked in California

 In 1984, NASA ferried Enterprise to California, where it was hooked up to a tank and boosters at Vandenberg’s Space Launch Complex 6 – the first and only time that a shuttle would be stacked on the West Coast.

-Enterprise inside the Orbiter Maintenance and Checkout Facility at Vandenberg AFB, California, January 1985.
+Enterprise on the SLC-6 pad at Vandenberg AFB, March 1985.
 (NASA photo)

 Unlike Kennedy Space Center, where the shuttle was stacked in the giant VAB and rolled to the pad, Vandenberg’s SLC-6 featured a smaller assembly building and a sliding structure that would enclose the shuttle on the pad, then roll out of the way for launch.